Control-C/PMSG/AIS/README.md

-AIS “AI-Setup guid” Instructions – PMSG AI-Assisted Development
+AIS “AI-Setup guide” Instructions – PMSG AI-Assisted Development
 > 🛸 Tip: Don’t forget your towel!
 Just like in Hitchhiker’s Guide.
 Use this as a reminder while exploring AI setup always think 42 is awnser. - Paul Stefaan Mooij 2025